Solvitur ambulando, St. Jerome was fond of saying. "To solve a problem, walk around."

 And deeper still.
 The secret to learning edible wild plants is to first identify the plant then search the literature to see if it is edible.
 In the way you eventually learn most of the plants in your environment, edible or not.
 As you are out looking at plants you will also find bugs, tracks, and scat.
 Natural curiosity will drive you to identify these discoveries.
 Being outside as much as foragers are leads to a heightened weather-sense over time, too.
 Clouds, wind, and the actions of some insects, animals and plants can all be used to tell what sort of weather is close at hand.

 As a forager, eventually you stop getting your entertainment from tv but rather from the sky, the ground, and the people around you.
 Your physical health improves due to getting exercise and better nutrition.
-Your mental health improves because you are surrounded by friends, laughter, and have a sense of belonging.
-Your finances improve because your foods are free, your health
+Your mental health improves because you are surrounded by friends, laughter, and having a sense of belonging.
+Your finances improve because your foods are free.
+Your sense of security improves because you no longer are completely dependent on others (farmers, shippers, stores) for all your food.
+What's not to love?